konveyor/enhancements/enhancements/unified_experience/README.md

 ![UnifiedVision_Step3](images/UnifiedVision_Step3.jpg)
 [Image Source](https://docs.google.com/drawings/d/1und523-QrA_p7dRkEzAD8GDdyHbE4DRKP6OoOn36HBU/edit)

-Step-3 is focused on helping an Architect plan work via batching units of work together in 'Migration Waves'.
+Step-3 is focused on helping a Project Manager plan work via batching units of work together in 'Migration Waves'.

 Optionally, this step will allow integration with an external issue tracking system.
 The expected workflow is that integration with an external system, such as Jira for example, would allow a Jira Story/Task to be created per